madma/propel_app/README.md

 Gradually these two halves came together to form a site we very much hope you enjoy.

--

-Installation Instructions
+##Installation Instructions

 Don't use IE.

---

-Planning Documents and Business Information
+##Planning Documents and Business Information

 [Links to your planning docs, including data models, wireframes, and your presentation deck.]

--

-Unsolved Problems and Features to Be Added...
+##Unsolved Problems and Features to Be Added...

 ... are to be determined is the end of that sentence.
-Descriptions of any unsolved problems or major hurdles your team had to overcome.